 The Blockchain Automation Framework stores their crypto immediately in the Hashicorp Vault secrets engine.
 The crypto is stored by each organization under path secret/org_namespace - it contains node keys, keystore, passwords, TM keys, and CA certificates for proxy connections.
-Optionally, secret_path can be set on the network.yaml to change the secret engine from the default secret/.

 The complete key paths in the Vault can be referred here.